15-Ab/Leetcode-Daily-Challenge/README.md

 - Initialized all elements of `khtm` to 1, as the minimum length of a subset is 1.
 - Initialized all elements of `pichla` to -1, indicating no previous element initially.
-- Used a nested loop to iterate through each pair of elements and update `khtm` and `pichla` based on the divisibility relationship.
+- Used a nested loop to iterate through each pair of elements and updated `khtm` and `pichla` based on the divisibility relationship.

 **Identified Maximum Length** :
 - Kept track of the maximum length `sbsebra` and its corresponding index `in` during the dynamic programming phase.